sagemath/sage/src/doc/en/developer/index.rst

   - :ref:`How to configure it for use with Trac? <section-git-setup-name>`
   - :ref:`Here is <chapter-walkthrough>` an overview of our development flow.

-Git and Trac for Sage development
+Git and Issue for Sage development
 =================================

 First Steps with Git